Airport Arrival and Departure Information

 Unless the fare has been clearly and explicitly agreed at a fixed rate before leaving, make sure the driver has put the meter on and that it is set to the minimum fare.
 A tip will be expected.
 The driver will probably not speak English.

 Executive Taxis: These are taxis with better services which are well maintained and considered by expats to be the safest and most reliable taxis.
-Their fare to the city center will be about Rp 150,000 to Rp 250,000 according to the meter and will take 45 minutes to 2 hours, depending on the traffic and road conditions.
-You pay the driver.
-When taking a taxi from the airport passengers are charged a small surcharge that is based on your destination (airport surcharge): information about this is on the back of the taxi card that you are given.
-Toll charges will be extra.
+Even though they are marketed as taxis, the vehicle that is used in many cases is an unmarked Toyota Kijang or an Toyota Alphard.
+Their fare to the city center will be about Rp 150,000 to Rp 250,000 and will take 45 minutes to 2 hours, depending on the traffic and road conditions.
 A tip will be welcomed.
-The driver will speak some English.
+The driver will most likely speak some English.

 Car and Driver: In both Jakarta and Bali Golden Bird has a cubicle in the meeting area or outside where you can order and pay for a “private hire” journey (i.e., no meter), either for an airport transfer to your hotel or for an “as you direct” service.
 You pay at the cubicle.
 In Jakarta this can be very economical for a transfer if it’s a long journey or traffic is bad.
 However, note that in Jakarta at peak times (i.e., Friday, Sunday night, mornings, Idul Fitri, in heavy rain) cars or specific car types often are not available (especially the cheaper ones) and you will have to wait or trade up to a more expensive model.
 It is however possible to pre-order Golden Bird in both Jakarta and Bali.